Tecno Phantom X2 Pro price in Pakistan and specifications

 Tecno is making a phone called the Camon 19 Neo.
 The phone...

-The most recent model was a 4G phone; the following one will be a 5G one.
-Details about phones have recently come to light. Â Three cameras and an LED light are placed in a sizable camera module on the Tecno X2.
+A 4G phone was the most recent model; a 5G phone will be the next.
+Recently, information regarding phones has been public.
+On the Tecno X2, a substantial camera module houses three cameras and an LED light.

-To improve the photography and videography of the Tecno Phantom X2, it might include three cameras.
-According to leaks, this phone may employ the MediaTek Dimensity 810 5G processor, known for its 5G capabilities.
+The Tecno Phantom X2 can include three cameras to enhance photography and filming.
+This phone may have the MediaTek Dimensity 810 5G CPU, which is renowned for its 5G capabilities, according to leaks.

-The 5045 mAh battery of the Tecno Phantom X2 can last the entire day on a single charge.
-It takes minutes to charge at 45W.
-The 6.7-inch AMOLED capacitive touchscreen display of the Tecno Phantom X2 might be protected by Corning Gorilla Glass 5.
+The Tecno Phantom X2’s 5045 mAh battery can run continuously for a whole day on a single charge.
+At 45W, it takes minutes to charge.
+The Tecno Phantom X2’s 6.7-inch AMOLED capacitive touchscreen display may be shielded by Corning Gorilla Glass 5.

 Tecno Phantom X2 Pro price in Pakistan is expected to be Rs.
 83,999/-